grufkork/rkbx_osc/README.md

 - Windows only

 ## Supported versions
-Any version not listed will 99% not work, but you can always try using an adjacent version.
+~~ Any version not listed will 99% not work, but you can always try using an adjacent version. ~~ As of 7.0.1 the offsets do not seem to change.
+I hope it continues this way.

 | Rekordbox Version  |
 | ----- |